DockTail Documentation

 tag:container |

-Default tags for services |
+Default tags assigned to services. |

 LOG_LEVEL |